Lake Niassa, Mozambique

-To start planning your vacation to Nkwichi Lodge
+Call us on 6469186980 to start planning your vacation to Nkwichi Lodge

 Lake Niassa (or Lake Malawi) is the 9th largest lake in the world, at 560km long, 80km wide and up to 700m deep, it forms the eastern border between Malawi and Mozambique.
 The lake's fresh water is crystal clear and contains a greater variety of indigenous fish species of than any other lake in the world.